Property Deeds in Alabama

 The Special Warranty Deed is a deed wherein the grantor only guarantees against defects in the title that occurred while the grantor owned the property.
 With a General Warranty Deed, the grantor guarantees the title is clear all the way back to the origin of the property.
 With the Special Warranty Deed, the grantor only makes that guarantee back to the time they purchased the property.
 With a Special Warranty Deed, the grantor also guarantees that they own the property and have the legal right to sell the property.
 This kind of warranty deed is used less frequently.

 The Bargain and Sale Deed is a deed that implies the grantor owns the property but makes no guarantees regarding the title.
-With this kind of deed, the buyer gets no protections from liens or encumbrances.
+With this kind of property deed, the buyer gets no protections from liens or encumbrances.
 Because of this, the buyer could get in trouble down the road if title defects appear or others have claims to the property.
 These kinds of property deeds in Alabama are typically only used in specific situations like tax sales or foreclosure actions.

 Quit Claim Deeds in Alabama